ConorTighe/THEORY-OF-ALGORITHMS/Problem1/README.md

 At the bottem of the program I then do a brute force check of all the numbers from 2-101 using a normal racket for loop.

 ## Conclusion:
-This is my first attempt at using the programming language racket, at first I found it very limited compared to other languages avalible I ca definitly see its uses.
-Overall I managed to learn some of the basics of racket, sovle the problem presented and succesfully use brute force to check a set of numbers using my function.
+This is my first attempt at using the programming language racket, at first I found it very limited compared to other languages available but then I got used to the syntax.
+Overall I managed to learn some of the basics of racket, solve the problems presented and succesfully use brute force to check a set of numbers using my function.

 # Program Output:
 ![results](prob1.png "output")